 - Contact our employment lawyers in Amsterdam

-A settlement agreement or termination agreement (in Dutch: vaststellingsovereenkomst) governs the rights, responsibilities and benefits between an employer and an employee arising from the termination of the employee.
+A settlement agreement or termination agreement (Mutual Termination Agreement, in Dutch: vaststellingsovereenkomst), also sometimes called separation agreements or severance packages, governs the rights, responsibilities and benefits between an employer and an employee arising from the termination of the employee.
 Employee termination is the process by which an organization ends an individual’s employment.
 Our Dutch specialist employment solicitors based in Amsterdam deal with settlement agreements (termination agreements) throughout the Netherlands every day.

 Fast (free) advice on settlement agreements in The Netherlands

-We give fast advice on settlement agreements and termination agreements wherever you are in the Netherlands or abroad on:
+We give fast advice on settlement agreements and Mutual Termination Agreements wherever you are in the Netherlands or abroad on:

 - severance payment, transition compensation,